Drain Pipe

 Draining the sprinkler system pipe if the sprinkler system has already been blown out

-If we have already blown out the sprinkler system, one of the valves on the vacuum breaker will be at a 90 degree angle (perpendicular or shut).
-The other valve will be left at a 45 degree angle.
+If we have already blown out the sprinkler system, one of the valves on the vacuum breaker will be at a 90-degree angle (perpendicular or shut).
+The other valve will be left at a 45-degree angle.

-Only after you have turned off the water should you turn the other valve to a 45 degree angle.
-If you open the lever that is at a 90 degree angle prior to turning off the water, then you will let water into the vacuum breaker and we will need to come back to blow out the system again.
+Only after you have turned off the water should you turn the other valve to a 45-degree angle.
+If you open the lever that is at a 90-degree angle prior to turning off the water, then you will let water into the vacuum breaker and we will need to come back to blow out the system again.

-Note: If water gushes out of the test cocks then you have not shutoff the correct valve in the basement.
-If water is gushing out from the test cocks, close the valve back to a 90 degree angle (closed) until the water stops and please contact our office.
+Note: If water gushes out of the test cocks then you have not shut off the correct valve in the basement.
+If water is gushing out from the test cocks, close the valve back to a 90-degree angle (closed) until the water stops and please contact our office.
 We will need to blow out the system again because water probably got into the vacuum breaker.

 Step #3-B